 The spring-like climate, fresh air, and beautiful hiking trails are perfect for outdoor lovers.
 The most popular hike in town is trekking to the top of La India Dormida, a natural formation on the edge of the volcano crater that resembles a sleeping Indian.
 Along the way are a few small waterfalls you can swim in and petroglyphs dating back from pre-Colombian times.
 Once you reach the top, there is a stunning view of the valley and town below.

-After a day of hiking you can relax in the thermal waters – a $3 “spa” experience, visit the town’s first microbrewery for a craft beer, see the endangered Golden Frog at the Nispero Zoo or simply relax in a hammock with a good book.
+After a day of hiking you can relax in the thermal waters, visit the town’s first microbrewery for a craft beer, see the endangered Golden Frog at the Nispero Zoo or simply relax in a hammock with a good book.
 Here’s a quick guide I’ve put together on all there is to do and see in El Valle de Anton, Panama.

 1) Arrive early to avoid traffic: I left Panama City at 4 pm on a weekday which in hind site wasn’t the best idea because of traffic.
 Best to either leave at 6:30 am, 10 am, or 2 pm to avoid city traffic.
 Once you’re outside the city, it’s smooth sailing.

-2) Bring a poncho or rain jacket: I hated ponchos but decided to buy one at the last minute before a hike in case it rained, and this $5 investment saved my life and camera.
-During the rainy season, you never know when a thunderstorm is going to break out.
+2) Bring a poncho or rain jacket during rainy season: I hated ponchos but decided to buy one at the last minute before a hike in case it rained, and this $5 investment saved my life and camera.
+During the rainy season (April – December), you never know when a thunderstorm is going to break out.

 3) Small town life: There aren’t huge tourist attractions, crazy parties, or tons of people around.
 El Valle is the type of place to disconnect and enjoy the fact that there aren’t endless entertainment options like in the city.